cryptiddddd/lilhaljr/README.md

 In `dev_cog.py`:
 - Ping command.
-- View mute channel command [via logger].
+- View mute channel command (prints only to logger).
 - Add a key phrase for muting.
 - Shutdown command.